aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/075_serverless/_index.md

 ### Target selection

-Because we are exclusively using SSM Automation documents we don't need to specify any targets.
+Because we are exclusively using SSM Automation documents, we don't need to specify any targets.

 ### Creating template without stop conditions